sander6/enygma/README.markdown

       end
     end

-This appends the `search` method to the extended class.
+This appends the `search` method to the included class.

 #### Searching ####